 Spending money on digital marketing isn’t really optional when trying to grow your business in China.
 However, there is a debate about where that investment should go.

 Chinese digital landscape is very unique and Chinese consumers’ buying habits are also different from those of their Western counterparts.
 Applying the same budget allocation strategy from your home country doesn’t mean you would get the same results or better.

 This article shares with you tips for how to spread your budget to get the greatest ROI.

-Accordingly, digital ad spend in China also exceeds traditional media channels and account for up to 78.9% of total media ad spending in china in the next 5 years, a higher share than any other country.
+Accordingly, digital ad spending in China also exceeds traditional media channels.
+It accounts for up to 78.9% of total media ad spending in China till 2023, a higher share than any other country.

 In a nation obsessed with doing everything on smartphones, the importance of mobile to marketers cannot be overstated.

-- Social marketing spend will grow by 21% on average, continuing the past year’s trend.
-KOLs, short-form videos, livestreams, and WeChat official accounts are particularly favorable social marketing formats for advertisers.
+Social marketing spending will grow by 21% on average, continuing the past year’s trend.
+KOLs, short-form videos, live streams, and WeChat official accounts are particularly favorable social marketing formats for advertisers.

 Additionally, 39% of advertisers are willing to increase content marketing spend on web variety shows.
 Meanwhile, short-form videos have pulled ahead of both web series and TV series and will become the second-most preferred content marketing format.

-China has radically changed over the past five to ten years, becoming very competitive with all brands from multinational to start-up attempting to grab a piece of the market share.
-Furthermore, Chinese consumers are increasingly sophisticated, requiring from brands more creative and elaborate marketing approaches.
+China has radically changed over the past five to ten years, becoming very competitive with all brands from multinationals to start-ups attempting to grab a piece of the market share.
+Furthermore, Chinese consumers are increasingly sophisticated, requiring brands more creative and elaborate marketing approaches.